 - The philosophy of this project is to provide an implementation of AlphaZero that is simple enough to be widely accessible for students and researchers, while also being sufficiently powerful and fast to enable meaningful experiments on limited computing resources.

 I am also actively developing and maintaining the following programs for the Kappa simulation platform:

-- The Kappa Trace Query Language: a domain-specific language for analyzing Kappa simulation traces.
+- KaTie: a domain-specific language for analyzing Kappa simulation traces.

-- The Kappa Counterfactual Resimulator: a library to sample counterfactual traces in Kappa.
+- Kappa Counterfactual Resimulator: a library to sample counterfactual traces in Kappa.

 - KaFlow: a program to generate causal summaries of Kappa traces.